proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 C++11 offers a standard way of creating reference-counted shared objects - using the template `std::shared_ptr<T>`.
 A `shared_ptr` can be used to wrap any type into a reference-counted shared object like `seastar::file` above.
 However, the standard `std::shared_ptr` was designed with multi-threaded applications in mind so it uses slow atomic increment/decrement operations for the reference count which we already noted is unnecessary in Seastar.
 For this reason Seastar offers its own single-threaded implementation of this template, `seastar::shared_ptr<T>`.
 It is similar to `std::shared_ptr<T>` except no atomic operations are used.

 Additionally, Seastar also provides an even lower overhead variant of `shared_ptr`: `seastar::lw_shared_ptr<T>`.
 The full-featured `shared_ptr` is complicated by the need to support polymorphic types correctly (a shared object created of one class, and accessed through a pointer to a base class).
 It makes `shared_ptr` need to add two words to the shared object, and two words to each `shared_ptr` copy.
 The simplified `lw_shared_ptr` - which does **not** support polymorphic types - adds just one word in the object (the reference count) and each copy is just one word - just like copying a regular pointer.
-For this reason, the light-weight `seastar::lw_shared_ptr<T>` should be preferered when possible (`T` is not a polymorphic type), otherwise `seastar::shared_ptr<T>`.
+For this reason, the light-weight `seastar::lw_shared_ptr<T>` should be preferred when possible (`T` is not a polymorphic type), otherwise `seastar::shared_ptr<T>`.
 The slower `std::shared_ptr<T>` should never be used in sharded Seastar applications.

 ## Saving objects on the stack
 Wouldn't it be convenient if we could save objects on a stack just like we normally do in synchronous code?
 I.e., something like: